Close-up of a newborn lying on a blanket with eyes closed and mouth open mid-sneeze, wearing a striped outfit and raising their arms

 Remedies for a Sneezing Newborn

-• food allergies by watching what your baby eats
+• Check for food allergies by watching what your baby eats

-• animal allergies by keeping pets outside as much as possible and washing them regularly
+• Reduce animal allergens by keeping pets outside as much as possible and washing them regularly

-• mould allergies by keeping your home dry and well-ventilated and managing any damp or condensation
+• Reduce the risk of mould allergies by keeping your home dry and well-ventilated and managing any damp or condensation

-• hay fever by staying indoors and avoiding grassy areas when the pollen count is high
+• Reduce pollen allergies/hay fever by staying indoors and avoiding grassy areas when the pollen count is high

-• dust mite allergies by using allergy-proof duvets and pillows, and fitting wooden floors instead of carpets.
+• Limit dust mite allergies by using allergy-proof duvets and pillows and fitting wooden floors instead of carpets.

 The Bottom Line